 Numbers are down.

-Wild tigers numbers are dwindling whilst the charitable funds keeping them alive are increasingly difficult to find.
-It's estimated that there are fewer than 3200 wild tigers left in the wild and the current world economic crisis means that resources to keep them alive are harder to find than ever.
+It is estimated that there are fewer than 3200 tigers left in the wild.
+A century ago there were about 100,000 roaming throughout Asia.
+Today human pressure is squeezing them out of existence and the current world economic crisis means that the resources to keep them alive are harder to find than ever.

 Doing what we can.

 Light Art is working with 21st Century Tiger, a wild tiger conservation partnership between the Zoological Society of London and Global Tiger Patrol.
-Together we are designing a light that will raise funds for Tiger Conservation through sales and become an icon for Tiger Conservation.
+Together we are designing a light that will raise funds for tiger conservation through retail and will become an icon for tiger conservation.

 Things you can do.